 The front door is a key focal point.
 It’s also one of the first things people touch during a showing.
 A scratched, faded, or outdated door can turn buyers off, even if the rest of the house looks fine.
 On the other hand, a bright, clean door can make the home feel inviting.

-Painting the door in a bold but tasteful color—like navy, charcoal, or deep red—can add personality without going overboard.
+One of the easiest curb appeal tips is to refresh the front door with a bold but tasteful color—like navy, charcoal, or deep red—to add personality without going overboard.
 If the door is in poor condition, consider replacing it with a more modern style.
 Choose something with simple lines and a finish that matches other hardware.

 Add clean, minimal accents.
 A new welcome mat, potted plants, or a door wreath can go a long way.
 Make sure the hardware, like the handle and lock, is working smoothly and looks updated.
 These small updates show buyers that you’ve taken the time to care for the home.

 Lighting affects how your home looks at all times of the day.
 Even if buyers visit during daylight hours, updated outdoor lighting sends a message of care and adds a modern touch.
+One of the often-overlooked curb appeal tips is upgrading outdoor lighting to enhance both style and security.
 Start by replacing outdated fixtures with clean, simple designs in a finish that matches the front door hardware.
 Matte black, brushed nickel, or bronze work well on most exteriors.

 Add path lighting or solar-powered stake lights along walkways and driveways.
 These guide guests and highlight landscaping features without requiring major installation work.
 If your porch or entryway feels too dim, consider installing a brighter fixture or adding a second light for balance.